for-giobbe/PAINT/markdowns/part_1.md

 For Vicia, we need to properly preprocess the reads by removing rRNAs:

-Let's start by building a database of piossible rRNAs contaminants, which include:
+Let's start by building a database of unwanted sequences, which include:

 - silva (16s, 23s, 18s, 28s)
 - rfam (5S, 5.8s)
-- vicia platid and mitochondrion
+- vicia plastid and mitochondrion
 - crema mitochondrion
 - partial rRNA sequences of Vicia genus (which are exluced from rRNA dbs)

-Then let's build a bowtie2 index
+Use the line:

 ```
 cat